 Much of the Freederm packaging can be recycled.
 Details on each product can be found in the specific product sections on the ’Our Products’ page of this website.

-The “natural beads” in Freederm Exfoliating Daily Wash are made from hydrated silica, not plastic, to help protect the environment.
+The “natural exfoliators” in Freederm Exfoliating Daily Wash are made from rice grains, not plastic.

 Our range includes daily skincare products to help maintain healthy, clear skin and a medicinal gel to treat mild to moderate acne.